spotify/postgresql-metrics/README.md

 It is safe to call the *prepare-db* multiple times for the same database (the call is idempotent).

-Notice that you can also run the SQL found in the *sql* folder within this repository manually in your PostgreSQL cluster, which does the same setup as the *prepare-db* call.

 ### Grant Access for Metrics User

 In addition to granting access to the statistics gathering functions and views